 When using the divider sensors, the dividers must be unlocked so they follow the terrain.
-When the dividers get pushed up, they signal the combine to lift the header.
+When the dividers get pushed up, the combine will lift the header.

 When using the subframe sensors, the automatic header height system measures the angle between the subframe and the rest of the header.
 When the header gets pushed up by the gauge wheels, the system raises the header.